Campaign of the Month: October 2017

 No story is complete (or even really a story, by strict definition) without some sort of conflict.
 That doesn’t necessarily mean combat, though there’s nothing wrong with including a good helping of violence now and again.
 It simply means that the players’ characters must have obstacles to overcome.

 It’s worth pointing out again how the dichotomy of New Orleans affects all who dwell within the city.
-The Kindred may face a struggle between his faith and his ambition, his morals and his desires.
-A believer in Cimitiere’s cause may be tempted to become a turncoat and ally with the more influential Prince Vidal.
+A vampire may face a struggle between their faith and their ambition, their morals and their desires.
+A believer in Cimitière’s cause may be tempted to become a turncoat and ally with the more influential Prince Vidal.
 The Kindred may believe that the struggle between the city’s factions is evil, harmful to the Kindred and kine population, yet be drawn to the perks and influence that participation and alliances offer.
-He may, depending on his religious beliefs, even believe himself damned to the Requiem as punishment for some sin, developing a deep loathing for himself (and possibly for God), yet all the while struggling to survive and thrive.
+They may, depending on their religious beliefs, even believe themselves damned to the Requiem as punishment for some sin, developing a deep loathing for themselves (and possibly for God), yet all the while struggling to survive and thrive.

 Kindred vs. the Beast